DinoHub-SubT/dsta_deploy/README.md

 **Option 2:** Mount a remote filesystem using SFTP

-This method seems to be vary slow.
+This method seems to be very slow.
 You can try this out for experimentation.

 **Option 3:** Deployer Transfer (manual rsync)

 This option will have the user develop on the localhost.
-The `transfer` command does a `rsync` between the localhost and remote host deploy workspaces.
-As well, the user only needs to use git on the localhost since the remotes are synched.
+The `transfer` command does a `rsync` between the localhost and remote host deploy repo.
+So, the user only needs to use git on the localhost since the remotes are synced.

-After a period of development, the user issues the `transfer` command which executes the `rsync` between the localhost and remote host deploy workspaces.

 The issue are: